 The dwarven people tend to live their lives away from the other races inhabiting distant mountain ranges.
 There are three main dwarf nations.

 Urmordia is a mammoth underground city-state.
 This huge complex is a cavern system of many levels, huge rooms and multiples connections to the surface.
 It is known for its many ancestral halls and council chambers.
 Urmordia is the oldest and is the origin of all dwarf history.
 It was built during the Great War and later abandoned near the end of the Age of Chaos for reasons unknown (to most other races).

 Ulkran is, by far, the largest underground cavern complex in existence, nearly twice the size of Urmordia.
-It spans over twenty kilometers underground and is reported to be 37 levels deep.
+It spans dozens of kilometers underground and is reported to be more than a hundred levels deep.
 Ulkran is more recent, being built during the Age of Sorrow, after Urmordia was abandoned.